 What is it that your employees want from an employer at the moment?
-What will make a company feel like a great place to work in 2021?
+What will make a company feel like a great place to work in 2021 and beyond?

 Inevitably the pandemic will have influenced how employees are feeling and shaped their needs as a result.
 Have you adapted your employee value proposition accordingly?
 And while your EVP is what makes your talent stay, it also attracts the best candidates to come and work for you.
 Your EVP needs to reflect what they’ll be looking for as well.

 So where should you focus your efforts this year to make sure you’re standing out as an employer of choice?